Turners Cross (stadium)

-Turners Cross is an all-seater football stadium located in and synonymous with the district of Turners Cross in Cork, Ireland.
+Turners Cross, also known as Turners Cross Stadium and officially as Munster FA Turners Cross Stadium from January 2026, is an all-seater football stadium located in and synonymous with the district of Turners Cross in Cork, Ireland.
 It is owned by the Munster Football Association (MFA), and is used by the MFA and by League of Ireland side Cork City.

 It was the first all-seated, all-covered stadium in Ireland following redevelopment in 2009, and it is currently one out of only three, the others being the Aviva Stadium and Tallaght Stadium.

 Use

 Cork City play their home games in the stadium.
 The ground also sees a large volume of matches every year under the auspices of both the MFA and the Football Association of Ireland (FAI), including local, regional, national, and international matches and cup finals at schoolboy, junior, intermediate, senior, and underage international level.

 Facilities

-For many years Turners Cross was little more than a pitch with a few grassy banks and a covered terrace euphemistically called "The Shed".
+For many years, Turners Cross was little more than a pitch with a few grassy banks and a covered terrace euphemistically called "The Shed".
 However, from the early 2000s, the stadium was redeveloped by the MFA and became the first stadium in use in the League of Ireland to be seated and covered on all four sides.

-As of 2015, the configuration of the stadium consists of the 1,857-seat covered "Donie Forde Stand", which holds the stadium control box, press broadcasting area, and the family section.
+As of 2016, the configuration of the stadium consists of the 1,857-seat covered "Donie Forde Stand", which holds the stadium control box, press broadcasting area, and the family section.
 This is faced by the 1,128-seat covered "Derrynane Road" stand.

 At the western end of the ground is the covered St. Anne's Stand which has a capacity of 2,720.
 The newest stand (the "Joe Delaney Stand") is at the eastern end, on a site previously occupied by "The Shed".
 The Shed previously held over 2,500 supporters and was home to Cork City F.C.'s more vocal fans.
 This newly developed section seats 1,660 and was opened in March 2007.